 Developmentally Appropriate Nature Explorations

-for Kids Entering Grades TK-2
+for Kids Entering Grades TK/K-2

 Little kids love to invent their own games, and Marin’s green places are the perfect place to search for fairy houses and imagine you are the king or queen of the forest.
 Your child will come home happy and full of stories.
 The dirty knees will say it all - our Watershed Warriors program truly allows your child the chance to connect with nature.
 The Watershed Warriors program is organized games, unorganized games, waste-free crafts, moments of giving back to the community, friendship-making, exploration and sensory-based fun!

 All Watershed Warriors weeks will find us helping out with restoration projects spearheaded by the City of Mill Valley, Golden Gate Parks Conservancy, Green Gulch Farm and Marin County Parks.
 At the end of the week, brimming over with new experiences and with a newfound respect for rain and a love of fog, your child will say, “I’m a Watershed Warrior!"

 Early Birds June 11-15.
 Tennessee Valley.
 Birds are easy to spot, especially if you know their habitat, prey and song.
 This week campers will make observations about the smallest and largest birds and all of the birds in between and learn how to spy them in the tall grass, trees and sky.
 How to tell the difference between a raven and a crow, a hawk and a vulture?
 No problem for the youngest budding birdwatcher.
 We'll explore all of the trails in the area with short daily hikes and a longer hike to the lagoon and beach on Friday (no swimming).
 Our service work will be held in Tennessee Valley where will find out which plants are being grown to provide something that birds need.
 DROP OFF/PICK UP: Tennessee Valley Trailhead